cpbotha/cpbotha.github.io/content/posts/2016-12-11-pgp-never-gonna-give-you-up.md

     -----END PGP SIGNATURE-----

-I long-press, copy the message and then select &#8220;read from clipboard&#8221; from OpenKeychain&#8217;s Encrypt/Decrypt screen, which, if everything checks out, shows me the following message:
+I long-press, copy the message and then select &#8220;read from clipboard&#8221; from OpenKeychain's Encrypt/Decrypt screen, which, if everything checks out, shows me the following message:

 <p>